sherobbedmyboots/malkoo/Templates/javascript.md

-JS is a high level language (textual), these are harder to optimize code with asm.js compiler target compatible with plain JS takes C++, compiles it to JS, JS is translated into native code
+JS is a high level language (textual), these are harder to optimize code with

+asm.js is a compiler target compatible with plain JS takes C++, compiles it to JS, JS is translated into native code

+## Web Assembly

 Web Assembly is a low level (binary) direct successor to asm.js, a lower level version of js It is a general purpose virtual architecture with open standard with cross-browser support